Innovation Evaluation Grants

 The effect of immediate (live) marking on pupil progress in science

-The Westwood Academy’s innovation provides pupils with immediate feedback during teaching sessions to enable them to develop their thinking in class, and thereby increase their knowledge and understanding of the subject.
+The Westwood Academy’s innovation provides pupils with immediate feedback during science lessons to enable them to develop their thinking in class, and thereby increase their knowledge and understanding of the subject.
+Read more

-In this innovation, Bishop Challoner Catholic College will investigate whether it is possible to accelerate rates of vocabulary development by training pupils in an active reading strategy called “Active Banking”.
+Bishop Challoner Catholic College, in Birmingham, will investigate whether it is possible to accelerate rates of vocabulary development by training pupils in an active reading strategy called “Active Banking”.
 Read more